The causes of tics go way beyond genetics.

 Our success did not come easily but has been well worth the effort.
 I recommend to other parents that once you know you’re on the right track, don’t give up.
 If you run into a setback, do more investigating, keep looking, and chances are you’ll find you’ve missed something.

 I’ve spoken with some who say they have successfully “tried alternative approaches” but on discussion I usually find that they didn’t fully follow the plan.
-A typical response was from a mother who learned her child with TS was allergic to peanuts.
+A typical response was from a mother who learned her child with Tourette syndrome was allergic to peanuts.
 She commented, “But I couldn’t possibly take him off peanut butter — he loves it too much.
 In fact, he eats it every day!”

 Remember: We Are Biologically Different!